FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 We're now ready for the microservices to handle the bearer token passed in the header.
 As each microservice will need to handle the tokens in the same way, it makes sense to create a package utility that can be shared by each microservice.

+Here's the flow of a request to the catalog API, which is one of the APIs we'll be protecting with JWTs.

+{% plantuml source: _diagrams/blogs/jwt-authorization-microservices/catalog-flow.plantuml, alt: "Retrieving the catalog API." %}

 ### Authorization Middleware

 Here we'll just cover the contents of the utility, as the [package creation](https://docs.npmjs.com/creating-node-js-modules) is a little out of scope for this article.
 For convenience, we've included this in a `shared` folder in the [sample project](https://github.com/FusionAuth/fusionauth-example-node-services-gateway-jwtauth).